Computer Siksha

 <p> is only for headings

-Correct Answer: B — <p> adds margin; <br> only breaks the line The <p> tag creates a block-level element with top and bottom margins, adding noticeable vertical spacing between paragraphs.
+Correct Answer: B — <p> adds margin; <br> only breaks the line The <p> tag creates a block-level element with top and bottom margins, consequently adding noticeable vertical spacing between paragraphs.
 In contrast, the <br> tag simply moves the cursor to the next line without any additional space.
-Furthermore, HTML experts regard using <br><br> to mimic paragraph spacing as poor practice.
-Therefore, use <p> tags for proper paragraph structure and spacing.
+Furthermore, using <br><br> to mimic paragraph spacing is regarded as poor practice.
+Therefore, use <p> tags for proper paragraph structure.

 List Tags